Looking for a reason to get excited about waking up early in the morning? How about some mouthwatering breakfast breads?

 The lactic acid reacts with the baking soda, creating carbon dioxide which helps the bread rise.
 Fun, right?

 It’s a pretty simple bread and can be eaten with pretty much anything.
 Slather it with butter, honey, or jam!

-Bake this flavorful and moist chocolate banana bread for breakfast and your family will thank you!
+Bake this flavorful and chocolate moist banana bread recipe for breakfast and your family will thank you!

 The key to banana bread is overripe bananas.
 I know it sounds weird, but you want them to turn very brown to get the perfect amount of sweetness.